The Remote West

 Days 2, Snæfellsnes Peninsula

-Today, we head to the Snæfellsnes peninsula which is sometimes called Iceland in a Nutshell.
+Today, head to the Snæfellsnes peninsula which is sometimes called Iceland in a Nutshell.
 The enchanting landscape has beautiful mountain ranges, numerous beaches, lava caves, waterfalls and mineral hot springs and at the end of the peninsula is the majestic Snæfellsjokull volcano made famous in Jules Verne´s Journey to the Center of Earth.
-Today we explore the south side of the peninsula.
-We walk the scenic trail from Hellnar, the home of Bardur the guardian spirit of Snaefellsnes, to Arnarstapi and see a variety of geological formations.
-We will also visit Vatnshellir lava cave and explore the varied and beautiful beaches and pebbled coves some favored by seals.
+Explore the south side of the peninsula.
+Walk the scenic trail from Hellnar, the home of Bardur the guardian spirit of Snaefellsnes, to Arnarstapi and see a variety of geological formations.
+Also, visit Vatnshellir lava cave and explore the varied and beautiful beaches and pebbled coves some favored by seals.

 Day 3, Snæfellsnes Peninsula, North Shore

-Today, we head to the north side of the peninsula.
-We will visit small fishing villages and the Bjarnarhofn shark farm – the most famous shark farm in Iceland.
+Today, head to the north side of the peninsula.
+Wisit small fishing villages and the Bjarnarhofn shark farm – the most famous shark farm in Iceland.
 Learn how Icelandic fermented shark is prepared and have a taste if you dare!
 Consider an easy climb to the top of Mt.
 Helgafell which gives us breathtaking views of the surroundings and three wishes if we think good thoughts and don´t look back on our way up.

 Day 4, Flatey Island

 Today we pack a picnic lunch and head to the remote Hesteyri for a day of hiking and exploring.
-Hesteyri is located in one of the Glacier fjords and can only be reached by boat -- the sailing from Isafjordur takes about one hour.
+Hesteyri is located in one of the Glacier fjords and can only be reached by boat — the sailing from Isafjordur takes about one hour.
 On our voyage, we will experience the glorious views of snow speckled table mountains and secluded coves.
 In Hesteyri we hike in the valley and along the coast.
 The bird life is varied and hopefully we will spot the arctic fox which is common in the Westfjords.
 We will also explore the old village of Hesteyri which was abandoned in the 1950s.
 Some of the houses still stand and during the Summer months, refreshments are served in the restored old doctor´s house.
-We return to Isafjordur by dinner time.